Bring Your ID

 Terminating the test administration

-Withholding the reporting of an examination result or invalidation of an examination result, as described in this Bulletin
+Withholding the reporting of an examination result or invalidating an examination result, as described in this Bulletin

-In the rare event that a problem arises in the administration of an examination, it may affect an individual or a group of test takers.
-Problems may include, without limitation: power failures, defective equipment, or other disruptions of the exam administrations such as natural disasters or other emergencies.
-When these atypical circumstances occur, Pearson VUE will conduct an investigation to provide information to NABP.
+In the rare event that a problem arises in the administration of an examination, one or more individuals taking the test may be affected.
+Unusual testing circumstances may include, without limitation: power failures, defective equipment, or other disruptions of the exam administrations such as natural disasters or other emergencies.
+When these unusual circumstances occur, Pearson VUE will conduct an investigation to provide information to NABP.
 Based on this information, NABP, at its sole discretion, may not score the test, may withhold the reporting of an exam result while NABP reviews the matter, or may cancel or invalidate the exam result.
 Affected test takers will be notified of the reason for the cancellation and their options for retaking the test.
-There is no appeal of any decision made due to atypical testing circumstances.
+Testing candidates may not appeal any decision made due to unusual testing circumstances.

 If circumstances require you to wait more than 30 minutes and you have already started the testing session, Pearson VUE will advise you of the options available to you.